wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 Detection
 ^^^^^^^^^

-An image from a camera is simply an array of values, corresponding to the color and brigness of each pixel.
+An image from a camera is simply an array of values, corresponding to the color and brightness of each pixel.
 The first step is to determine which pixels, if any, represent an AprilTag.
 The algorithm to do this is:

-* Convert the image to a greyscale (birghtness-only) image.
+* Convert the image to a grey-scale (brightness-only) image.
     * Color information is not needed to detect the black-and-white tags.
 * Convert the image to a lower resolution.
-    * Working with fewer pixels helps the algorith work faster.
+    * Working with fewer pixels helps the algorithm work faster.
     * The full-resolution image will be used later to refine early estimates.
-* Apply an adaptive thresholding algorithm to classify each pixel as "definitely light", "definitely dark", or "not sure".
+* Apply an adaptive threshold algorithm to classify each pixel as "definitely light", "definitely dark", or "not sure".
     * The threshold is calculated by looking at the pixel's brightness, compared to a small neighborhood of pixels around it.
 * Analyze the known pixels to "clump" them together.
     * Discard any clumps which are too small to reasonably be a meaningful part of a tag.
-* Fit a quadralaterial to each clump
+* Fit a quadrilateral to each clump
-  * Identify likely "corner" candiadtes by pixels which are outliers in both dimensions.
+  * Identify likely "corner" candidates by pixels which are outliers in both dimensions.
-  * Iterate through all possible combindations of corners, evaluating the fit each time
+  * Iterate through all possible combinations of corners, evaluating the fit each time
-  * Pick the best-fit quadralateral
+  * Pick the best-fit quadrilateral
-* Identify a suspect set of quadralaterals which is likely a tag.
+* Identify a suspect set of quadrilateral which is likely a tag.
-  * For example, a single large exterior quadralateral with many interior quadralterals is likely a good candidate
+  * For example, a single large exterior quadrilateral with many interior quadrilateral is likely a good candidate

 If all has gone well so far, we are left with a four-sided region of pixels that is likely a valid tag.